-The parallel table import utility can accept an uncompressed input and zstd (.zst) formats, detecting the format automatically based on the file extension.
+The parallel table import utility can accept an uncompressed input data file.
+The utility analyzes the data file, distributes it into chunks, and uploads the chunks to the relational table in the target MySQL server, dividing the chunks up between the parallel connections.
+The utility can also accept data files compressed in the gzip (.gz) and zstd (.zst) formats, detecting the format automatically based on the file extension.
 The utility uploads a compressed file from storage in the compressed format, saving bandwidth for that part of the transfer.
 Compressed files cannot be distributed into chunks, so instead the utility uses its parallel connections to decompress and upload multiple files simultaneously to the target server.
 If there is only one input data file, the upload of a compressed file can only use a single connection.